Our service during the pandemic

 More information can be found from:

 We are still offering a wide variety of times for online and telephone counselling sessions.
-However, our appointments team are now only available Monday to Friday 10am to 4pm.

 We have had to take the step of cancelling / suspending all our training courses for 2020.
 Anyone booked on will receive a refund.
 As and when the situation allows, we will re-introduce the courses and keep those of you on our mailing list informed.